rmasp98/mailserver/README.md

  - Spam filter using rspamd (also learns from emails added and removed from spam folder)
  - Roundcube web mail to get access to mail in the browser
  - Server side filters manageable by users through managesieve protocol
+ - Capacity to sink other mail boxes into your mailboxes here

 TODO:
  - virtual folders (apparenty called mailboxes)